 I feel much more confident with the car and dares to push harder when accelerating through long bends.
-I "lean on" the front wheels i a way I didn't dare before.
+I "lean on" the front wheels in a way I didn't dare before.
 Maybe less understeering as well...?

 John Third, 4C Coupe, 25/4/16, UK

 "The handling of my 4C has been transformed.
 The car no longer feels nervous and twitchy and now has balance and stability.
 There is still a tendency to tramline but this is easy to control.
-Summing up - a very good job by people who know what that are doing.
+Summing up - a very good job by people who know what they are doing.
 John Third"

 Rob Jones, 4C Coupe, 11/3/16, UK

 Many thanks to all involved for sorting the 4C issues and your hospitality this morning.
 I had a good drive back which was much more enjoyable and somewhat quicker than the earlier drive to the workshop.
 Best regards Rob Jones"

 Stuart Jenkins, 4C Coupe, 26/2/16, UK